HELPING TEENS STAY BALANCED

 ✔ “What do you think of your report?
 Do you think you could have done better?
 What do you think you could do to improve your grades?”

-❌ “You’re so lazy, you’re never on your game.”
+“You’re so lazy, you’re never on top of things.”

-❌ “You never take your responsibilities seriously, what are you going to achieve in life?”
+“You never take your responsibilities seriouslywhat are you going to achieve in life?”

-HOW TO AVOID FALLING INTO THE TRAP OF TOXIC COMMENTS?
+HOW TO AVOID FALLING INTO THE TRAP OF TOXIC COMMENTS

 Here are some key principles for healthy communication with your child:

-👉 Use “I” rather than “you”: “I felt hurt by your words earlier.” vs’ “You”re constantly insulting me.”
+👉Use “I” statements:“I felt hurt by your words earlier.” vs. “You’re constantly insulting me.”

-To summarize, toxic parenting practices can be detrimental to the development of a child’s sense of security, self-esteem and autonomy.
+To summarize, toxic parenting practices can be detrimental to the development of a child’s sense of security, self-esteem, and autonomy.

 VISIT HER WEBSITE ↗